kevserbusrayildirim/turkish-aspect-term-extraction/README.md

 ## Reproducing the experiments

-The training/evaluation code for the proposed architecture (BERT+ELECTRA dual-encoder BiLSTM-CRF with convex-combination fusion, BIOS scheme, duplicate subword propagation) is provided as a Colab notebook: [`final_model.ipynb`](final_model.ipynb).
+The training/evaluation code for the proposed architecture (BERT+ELECTRA dual-encoder BiLSTM-CRF with convex-combination fusion, BIOS scheme, duplicate subword propagation) is provided as a Colab notebook: [`fusion_model.ipynb`](fusion_model.ipynb).
 See the notebook's first cell for setup instructions (Google Drive mount, GPU runtime).

 ## License and citation